 If you are passionate about history and want to share your knowledge with others, public history is a wise career choice.
 The numerous and varied applications of public history encompass historical sites and historical archeology; archival collections and museum artifacts; historical society collections; federal and state park service, landmark preservation, and government and private sector document preservation.
 A properly trained public historian possesses personal and professional assets that will help them negotiate an impressive array of career choices and callings.

-Click below for information on course requirements.
+The links below provide information on course requirements.

 Course Requirements (C.U.S.)